Autoimmune Diseases

 • Systemic Lupus Erythematosus (SLE): Lupus is a chronic autoimmune disease that can affect multiple organs and systems in the body, leading to inflammation, tissue damage, and a wide range of symptoms.

-• Rheumatoid Arthritis (RA): RA is a progressive autoimmune disorder that primarily affects the joints, causing pain, swelling, stiffness, and joint deformities if left untreated.
+• Rheumatoid Arthritis (RA) is a progressive autoimmune disorder that primarily affects the joints.
+If left untreated, it can cause pain, swelling, stiffness, and joint deformities.

 • Multiple Sclerosis (MS): MS is a neurological autoimmune disease characterized by inflammation and damage to the central nervous system, leading to symptoms such as fatigue, weakness, numbness, difficulty walking, and cognitive impairment.